 - b. each charge for unpaid late charges, if applicable, and

 - c. the outstanding balance.

-The new balance is due in full on receipt.
+The new balance is due in full upon receipt.

 If we are not paid, we may institute a collection action to recover our fees, and, additionally, we shall be entitled to recover reasonable attorneys fees and actual costs connected with such action.
 We may elect to use our own personnel in the collection action.
 Prompt payment will avoid institution of a collection action.
-As provided in clause 12.6.b, below, fee disputes are not subject to the mediation provisions set out below, unless the client elects to pursue the fee mediation as provided in clause 12.6.c, below.
+As provided in clause 14.6.b, fee disputes are not subject to the mediation provisions set out below, unless the client elects to pursue the fee mediation as provided in clause 14.6.c.

 7. CONFIDENTIALITY AND ATTORNEY-CLIENT PRIVILEGE

 The duty of confidentiality is the ethical duty of a lawyer not to disclose information related to the representation of a client.
 The duty applies not only to matters communicated in confidence by the client but also to all information relating to the representation, whatever its source.
 A lawyer may not disclose such information except as authorized or required by the Rules of Professional Conduct or other law.
 Unlike the attorney-client privilege, the duty of confidentiality is in effect at all times, not just in the face of legal demands for client information.
 This duty applies even if a third party is aware of the information.
 This duty can be waived by the client.
 For example, should the client agree that this firm is to act as Trust Protector and that the Trust Protector can determine disability then the client has waived confidentiality is so far as it may be necessary to make that determination.